When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 • School Profile first: Infrastructure data, WASH data, school management details — these are about the school as a building and institution.
 They do not depend on knowing final student enrollment numbers.
 Schools can fill this early.

 • Teacher Module alongside School Profile: Teacher data is independent of student data.
-Profiles, PEN numbers, qualifications can be entered as soon as the module opens.
+You can enter profiles, PEN numbers, and qualifications as soon as the module opens.

-• SDMS last: Student data requires that the school year has stabilized — Class 1 admissions are done, promotions from previous year are confirmed, dropout decisions are made.
-This is why SDMS opens 4–8 weeks after School Profile.
-Opening SDMS in May or June would mean schools enter incomplete student lists that change significantly by September.
+• SDMS last: Student data requires that the school year has stabilized — you have completed Class 1 admissions, confirmed promotions from the previous year, and made dropout decisions.
+This is why SDMS opens 4–8 weeks after the School Profile.
+If the portal opened SDMS in May or June, schools would enter incomplete student lists that change significantly by September.

 Understanding this sequence helps you prioritize: when the UDISE portal opens in June, start with School Profile and Teacher Module.
 Do not wait for SDMS to open to begin all data entry — you can complete two modules before SDMS becomes available.